-The hotel had been collateral damaged eight years earlier.
-Diehard towelheads parked a rental truck loaded with 1,500 pounds of explosives in the North Tower’s parking garage below the hotel’s ballroom.
-They weren’t interested in being martyrs, so they set the timer and left for snack time of halvah and qahvah.
-The explosion seriously mangled the lower and sub levels of the World Trade Center complex.
+The hotel had been collateral damage eight years earlier.
+Diehard towelheads parked a rental truck loaded with 1,500 pounds of explosives in the North Tower’s parking garage below the ballroom.
+They weren’t interested in being martyrs, so they set the timer and left for their jihadi snacks of halvah and qahvah.
+The explosion mangled the lower and sub levels of the World Trade Center complex.
 It was more than a year before the Marriott reopened.

 The restaurant opened 25 years before we ever set foot in it, in 1976, as a private club.
-Everyone not a member had to pay $10.00 in dues on the spot first before eating there.
+Everybody not a member had to pay $10.00 in dues on the spot before eating there.
 New York magazine called it the “most spectacular restaurant in the world.”
-They profiled the food makers and gushed about the view.
+They put the food makers on a pedestal and gushed about the view.

 “Every view is brand-new, a miracle.
 In the Statue of Liberty Lounge, the harbor’s heroic blue sweep makes you feel like the ruler of some extraordinary universe.
 All the bridges of Brooklyn and Queens and Staten Island stretch across the restaurant’s promenade.
 Even New Jersey looks good from here.
 Down below is all of Manhattan.
 Everything to hate and fear is invisible.”

 We were wearing pressed slacks and our monogrammed trade show shirts.
 The slacks were OK, but our shirts sans jackets were verboten.
 The maître d’ rustled up spare sports jackets for both of us.
 Mine was several sizes too small.
-It was loud checked, the kind George Jessel might once have donated to Goodwill.
+It was loud checked, the kind a burlesque comedian might once have donated to Goodwill.

 “All you have to do is wear it walking to your table,” the front of the room man said when I gave him an unhappy look.
 “Once you’re in your seat you can take it off and your server will bring it back to me.”

-I squeezed into it, enduring the snidely local yokel looks on the way to our table.
+I squeezed into it, enduring the local yokel looks on the way to our table.
 It was set inside a curved half wall.
 The waiters wore white jackets and black pants.
+They were polite.
 The dining room was large and fancy.
-The charge we put on the company credit card would have paid close to half my month’s home mortgage back in Lakewood, Ohio.
+The charge we put on the company credit card would have paid most of my house mortgage for the month back in Lakewood, Ohio.